prof-rossetti/intro-to-python/projects/api-client/README.md

 ## Groups

 Students have the option of working by themselves, or in groups.
+Students are encouraged to work in groups of two or three total.
+If anyone would like to work alone, ask the professor for approval first.

 To fairly evaluate groups of different sizes, projects may be ranked against others of the same group composition (e.g. solo projects vs other solo projects, two-person teams vs other two-person teams, etc.).